Schizophrenia is a condition where your experience of the world doesn’t match how other people see it.

-During an episode of schizophrenia, a person's understanding and interpretation of the outside world is disrupted - they may:
+During an episode of schizophrenia, the way you see and understand the outside world is disrupted.
+You may:

 - lose touch with reality

 - see or hear things that are not there